ChehabiMed/Mobile-robot-simulation-ROS/README.md

 # Simple Differential Drive Mobile Robot Simulation

-Welcome to the simple differential drive mobile robot simulation tutorial!
+This is a simple differential drive mobile robot simulation!
 This repository provides a basic simulation setup using ROS (Robot Operating System) and Gazebo for simulating a differential drive robot with various functionalities.

 ![Robot Simulation](tuto_images/traj.png)